 Liability and Vicarious Liability

-Managers also need to be aware of their own personal liability as well as the concept of vicarious liability.
-Personal liability means that managers can be held personally responsible for any legal violations that they commit, while vicarious liability means that a company can be held responsible for the actions of its employees or managers.
+Senior managers, executives or officers of a business, also need to be aware of their own possible personal liability as well as the concept of vicarious liability.
+Personal liability means that managers can in serious circumstances be held personally responsible for any legal violations that they commit, while vicarious liability means that a company can be held responsible for the actions of its employees or senior managers, executives or officers of a business.
 It is important for managers to understand their own legal obligations and ensure that their employees are also aware of them, to prevent any legal violations.

 Ethics and Accountability